WiIIiam278/HuskSync/docs/Custom-Data-API.md

 huskSyncAPI.registerSerializer(LOGIN_PARTICLES_ID, new LoginParticleSerializer(HuskSyncAPI.getInstance()));
 ```

-## 4. Setting and getting our Data to/from a user
+## 4. Setting and getting our Data to/from a User
 * Now that we've registered our `Data` and `Serializer` classes, we can set our data to a user, applying it to them.
 * To do this, we use the `OnlineUser#setData(Identifier, Data)` method.
   * This method will apply the data to the user, and store the data to the plugin player custom data map, to allow the data to be retrieved later and be saved to snapshots.